 The Fixo-flex is 155 mm long and 8 mm wide.
 The weight is a little more than 33 grams.

 It’s been used for a while and it has some signs of wear.
 The biggest flaw, compared to the Twist-O-Flex is that it’s not designed to twist.
-As a result, it warps and dents over time and doesn’t want to snap back in the original shape.
+As a result, it warps and dents over time and doesn’t want to snap back into its original shape.

 This particular one has a dent and it also spirals a bit.